yuunji707/iOSApexLegendStats/README.md

 - **Cocoapods**: Used for dependency management.
 - **Apex Legends API**: The data source for all Apex Legends related information.
 - **Model-View-Controller (MVC)**: The architectural pattern used to structure the app.
+- **XCTest**: Used for unit testing and UI testing to ensure code quality and reliability.

 ## Architecture